 - A Brief Description of Legal Matters Your Shared In-House Counsel Could Perform

-Types of Claims in Which I have Had Substantial and Repeated Experience
+Types of Cases in Which I Have Had Substantial and Repeated Experience

 - Copyright infringement (exclusively federal jurisdiction)